Ride for $1 with the Transit Assistance Program (TAP)

 - Automatically from a credit card.
 Sign up at metrotransit.org/AutoRefill

 - At one of our Transit Facilities (see below)

 - Search near your location for an authorized retailer

 Using your TAP card

 To activate the discount, add money to your TAP card and go!
 Go-To Cards with a TAP pass have all the same benefits of any Go-To Card – like storing transfers and balance protection.
 Customers have access to the $1 fare for a full year after the first use.
 The discounted price is not valid on Metro Mobility or Transit Link buses.
 The TAP discount is valid toward $3.25 toward Northstar fares.
-TAP riders also receive a discounted $2 fare on SW Prime.
+TAP riders also receive a discounted $2.50 fare on SW Prime, but must purchase a 10-ride pass from SouthWest Transit.
 Customers can renew their TAP pass after one year if still eligible.